-Realizing that much of the current attention is focused on more widely known diseases, Multiple System Atrophy is overlooked.
+Realizing that much of the current attention is focused on more widely known diseases, Multiple System Atrophy is often overlooked.
 MSA patients are confronted with a dim prognosis and left with few options.
-Defeat MSA is an inclusive US based 501(c)3 charity that aspires to balance efforts to support patients, educate medical professionals, raise public awareness and nurture promising research.
-Staffed entirely by a small group of volunteers, Defeat MSA aims to achieve a four-fold mission:</p
+Defeat MSA Alliance is an inclusive US based 501(c)(3) charity that aspires to balance efforts to support patients, educate medical professionals, raise public awareness, nurture promising research and advocate for the MSA community.
+Staffed entirely by volunteers, Defeat MSA Alliance specifically aims to achieve a five-fold mission:

 After high school graduation, Joe began his life’s work in the field of sleep medicine.
 Early on, he attended college at the University of Detroit and Wayne State University.
 He held positions at Henry Ford Hospital in Sleep Disorders and at the VA Medical Center, both in Detroit.
 For more than 25 years Joe managed sleep clinics, consulted on important research (now oftentimes cited by others), contributed to publications and helped establish other sleep research clinics throughout Michigan.